 The Statute for Industrial Innovation entitles companies to tax credits for research and development expenses related to innovation activities but limits the amount of tax credits to only 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused tax credits provided under the Statute for Industrial Innovation cannot be carried forward.
-Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the total research and development expenditure for the current year and subject to a cap of 30% of the income tax payable for each year.
+Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the income tax payable for each year.
 The tax credits generated were \$4,242 thousand, \$4,970 thousand and \$4,557 thousand for the years ended December 31, 2015, 2016 and 2017, respectively.
 For the year ended December 31, 2015, 2016 and 2017, tax credits generated under this program have been utilized \$4,242 thousand, \$4,970 thousand and \$3,939 thousand, respectively.